Introduction

 Both the Society and the Bank have both evolved significantly since then.
 The Board of Directors of the Society requested members’ approval at its AGM on 26 July 2022 to wind up the Society, with its assets being transferred into a new charity, the ‘Kent Reliance Community Foundation Limited’.

-Members agreed to the proposal to wind up the Society, and Philip Heddell and Richard Barker of Ernst & Young LLP were appointed Joint Liquidators of the Society on 26 July 2022 and are working with OSB to implement those proposals.
+Members agreed to the proposal to wind up the Society, and Philip Heddell and Richard Barker of Ernst & Young LLP were appointed Joint Liquidators of the Society on 26 July 2022 and have worked with OSB to implement those proposals.

-The reason for this change is to ensure the future use of the Society’s assets for charitable purposes through a new charity, the Kent Reliance Community Foundation Limited, which will continue the charitable giving carried out by the Society more efficiently, with lower administrative costs.
+The reason for this change was to ensure the future use of the Society’s assets for charitable purposes through a new charity, the Kent Reliance Community Foundation, which will continue the charitable giving carried out by the Society more efficiently, with lower administrative costs.

 Background